 Student Leader(s): Charlene Roxas

-Food@Haas is one of the largest, most encompassing clubs on campus, primarily operating as a club for those interested in careers in the food industry and also supporting those who just love food!
+Food@Haas is for folks interested in food industry careers, as well as those who just love food!
 As a part of the overall Berkeley Food ecosystem, they partner with organizations across Berkeley and the greater Bay Area to tackle food challenges and collaborate with other programs on campus.
-During fall 2020, they will be hosting a Career Week Food Summit, a student-led course (MBA 294: Transforming Food Systems), various virtual social activities (“Food, Film, & Zoom” series; MasterClhaases; networking with alumni), virtual recruiting-related activities, and more.
+During fall 2022, they will be hosting a Career Week Food Summit, a one-unit student-led course open to students from all undergraduate and graduate departments (MBA 294: Food Systems Speaker Series), various social activities, recruiting-related activities, and more.

 FoodInno’s mission is to provide new food experiences to students and innovators on campus.
 They do this through food hackathons, student-led classes, workshops, and field trips.
 By partnering with local entrepreneurs, food system experts, and chefs, they provide educational and hands-on opportunities for students to learn how to become more knowledgeable and impactful consumers in the food industry.